hashicorp/terraform/website/docs/configuration/providers.html.md

 Windows           | `%APPDATA%\terraform.d\plugins`
 All other systems | `~/.terraform.d/plugins`

 Once a plugin is installed, `terraform init` can initialize it normally.
+You must run this command from the directory where the configuration files are located.

 Providers distributed by HashiCorp can also go in the user plugins directory.
 If a manually installed version meets the configuration's version constraints,